 Measured High Mode Run-time (ANSI): 3.9 hrs

 Manufacturer: Black Diamond

-In comparing the Black Diamond Spot and Cosmo, two products from the same manufacturer and priced just $10 apart, it is remarkable that they can vary so much.
-The Spot, in close proximity mode, casts a very even beam.
-The Cosmo has a hot spot in the middle and not very even light.
+In comparing the Cosmo (above left) and Black Diamond Spot (right), two products from the same manufacturer and priced just $10 apart, it is remarkable that they can vary so much.
+The Spot casts a much superior distance beam.

-At 94 grams, this is a compact but not ultralight headlamp.
+At 3.0 ounces or 86 grams, this is a compact but not ultralight headlamp.
 It is about the same weight as the Spot.
-For comparison, the featherweight champion Petzl e+LITE is less than a third the weight at 30 g.
+For comparison, the featherweight champion Petzl e+LITE is less than a third the weight at 27 g.

-This is a solid light but there are just too many competitors that either score much better for another $6-10 or score just a little lower at a much lower cost.
-The Black Diamond Spot, for example, performs significantly better for only $10.
+This is a solid light but tough to justify buying.
+At $30 list it is wedged between competitors that either score much better for another $6-10 or offer the same or better performance for lower cost.
+The BD Spot, for example, performs significantly better for only $10 more.
 It has a nearly identical form factor and mass with a much better beam.
-The Coast HL7 is a light-emitting powerhouse for only $6 more.
-And for a mere $12, the Energizer 3 LED scored slightly better than the Cosmo.
+On the low-end, the Petzl Tikkina offers better all-around performance at 33% lower cost.

 OutdoorGearLab Member Reviews

 Don't hold back.
 Share your viewpoint by posting a review with your thoughts...